 Goodwill arising on an acquisition of a business is carried at cost, as established on the date of acquisition, less impairment losses, if any.
 For purposes of impairment testing, goodwill is allocated to each of the Company's cash-generating units (or groups of cash-generating units) that is expected to benefit from the synergies of the combination.
 A cash-generating unit to which goodwill has been allocated is tested for impairment annually, or more frequently when there is an indication that the cash-generating unit may be impaired.
+The Company assesses impairment by comparing the recoverable amount of a long-lived asset, a CGU, or a CGU group to its carrying value.
+The recoverable amount is defined as the higher of: (i) value in use; or (ii) fair value less cost to sell.
+The determination of the recoverable amount involves significant estimates and assumptions.
 While management uses their best estimate and assumptions to assess goodwill impairment, there are inherent uncertainties in projecting future cash flows, discount rates and other assumptions.
+Changes in the conditions for these judgments and estimates can significantly affect the assessed value of goodwill.